Clemente Aguirre

-Clemente Aguirre (November 23, 1828 – October 24, 1900) was a Mexican composer and music instructor in Guadalajara, Jalisco, during the 19th century.
+Clemente Aguirre (November 23, 1828 – October 24, 1900) was a Mexican composer, conductor, bandleader, instructor, and folksong collector active in Guadalajara, Jalisco.
 His father died when he was a child, leaving his family in poverty.
 Nonetheless, when he was 11, he was accepted to study music with Professor Jesús González Rubio, composer of the well-known Jarabe tapatío ("Mexican Hat Dance").

+By 1858 he had founded and directed the leading orchestra in Jalisco.
+He later joined the Sociedad Filarmónica in Jalisco.

+In 1958, he was honored with a statue in Guadalajara's Rotonda de los Jaliscienses Ilustres.